Adventures Without Tourism

 How our trips are built

-Our crossings follow original paths, drawn from historic trails, working backroads, and connective terrain that only becomes visible through sustained fieldwork.
+Our crossings follow original paths that are drawn from historic trails, working backroads, and connective terrain that only becomes visible through sustained time on the ground.

 Exploration is the foundation.
 Our trips are how we share the work.